-This tutorial is an example of setting up a wireless network to have wireless Internet access.
+Thomas wants to set up a wireless network so that he can use his notebook to access the Internet.
 In this wireless network, the ZyXEL Device serves as an access point (AP), and the notebook is the wireless client.
 The wireless client can access the Internet through the AP.

-You have to configure the wireless network settings on the ZyXEL Device.
-You can set up a wireless network using WPS (Section 4.3.2 on page 46) or manual configuration (Section 4.3.3 on page 51).
+Thomas has to configure the wireless network settings on the ZyXEL Device.
+Then he can set up a wireless network using WPS (Section 4.3.2 on page 48) or manual configuration (Section 4.3.3 on page 52).